Welcome to the Geography Department

 The department offers a variety of extra-curricular activities including a four day trip to Iceland.
 The main field trip the department runs is a day trip to Malham in the Yorkshire Dales in Year 8.
 At KS4 field work takes place in Manchester & Liverpool, Derbyshire, and Rivington.
 There are further opportunities to take part in fieldwork such as trips to the Lake District and a residential trip to Dorset.

 Staff permanently in the Geography Department are:

 - Mrs D Harvey

-Mrs L Williams and Mrs J Ferguson also teach Geography in school on a temporary basis.
+Mrs L Williams also teaches Geography on a temporary basis.

 Updated: Oct 2018